Featured guide: Age ratings

 So while the App store, which uses the IARC system, may rate a game as 9+ (‘unsuited to children under 9’), platforms that use the PEGI system may rate the same game 7+ ('unsuitable for younger children’).

-Ultimately, it should be your decision, based on what you understand of the game’s content and functionalities.
+Ultimately, the games you let your child use should be a decision which you make, based on what you understand of the game’s content and functionalities.

 App stores, social media and online platforms

-You can find age ratings for social media and other online platforms in App and Play Stores – but on the platform’s community guidelines they can often be different.
+You can find age ratings for social media and other online platforms in App and Play Stores – but, as mentioned, these can often differ from the platform’s community guidelines.
 So why do they contradict each other?

 Most social media platforms (e.g. TikTok, Snapchat, Instagram) state their age rating as 13+.
 This is because US data laws dictate that below this age, children must have a parent’s or guardian’s permission to sign up.
 It has less to do with content.